-- This page provides further information on key considerations if you are planning to undertake a RAAB
+- Key considerations if you are planning to undertake a RAAB

-- This page links to the most uptodate RAAB5 and RAAB6 software packages (still available whilst RAAB7 is in development)
+- Links to the most up-to-date RAAB5 and RAAB6 software packages (still available whilst RAAB7 is in development)

-- This page provides further information on using RAAB to produce national estimates of vision impairment and blindness, in line with Universal Health Coverage metrics
+- Further information on using RAAB to produce national estimates of vision impairment and blindness, in line with Universal Health Coverage metrics

 What is RAAB for?